 The Bora Laskin Faculty of Law at Lakehead University is teaching law in a new and different way.

+Our Juris Doctor (JD) degree is a three year, second-entry, undergraduate program of study.
 The theory of the law is integrated into the practice of law.
 The core law subjects essential to a quality law program remain, but they are tied to necessary practice skills.
 Law professors are working with practitioners to create hands-on, realistic learning opportunities for students.
 Much like the model of the Northern Ontario School of Medicine, law students learn by doing; where their classroom instruction is applied in the field.
-The objective: to prepare students as best it can for the practice of law.
+The objective: to prepare students for the practice of law.

 The Faculty of Law’s innovative curriculum meets all requirements and standards of any law degree program in Ontario – and more.
 In addition to the staple law courses, the Faculty will focus on three realities that affect the North and rural Canada in general:

 - Aboriginal and Indigenous Law and issues related to Indigenous peoples;